JochimM/Delfi-PQ_FDIR/README.md

 - Analysing different data types, as for now only characters are used as data.

 - Implement the pingFromPC function.
-This would reset the watchdog timer on the arduino only if the python programme sends a specific 'kick' message.
-This can be used to reset the board from the python programme out.
+This would reset the watchdog timer on the Arduino only if the Python programme sends a specific 'kick' message.
+This can be used to reset the board from the python programme.